Music of the Marvel Cinematic Universe: Cloak & Dagger

 Mark Isham announced in May 2017 that he would compose the music for Cloak & Dagger.

 Marvel Studios

 WandaVision

 In January 2020, Christophe Beck announced that he would score WandaVision.
 Robert Lopez and Kristen Anderson-Lopez wrote theme songs for some of the series' episodes.
 They previously worked with Beck on the music for Disney's Frozen franchise.

 The Falcon and the Winter Soldier

 In December 2020, it was reported that Henry Jackman will score The Falcon and the Winter Soldier.

 Loki

 By January 2021, Natalie Holt was set to compose the score for Loki.

 What If...?

 By October 2020, Laura Karpman was set to compose the score for What If...?.
+Her wife Nora Kroll-Rosenbaum composed with her in the series, starring season two.

 Hawkeye

 In September 2021, it was revealed that Christophe Beck would be composing the score for Hawkeye.
 Michael Paraskevas composes for the series as well.

 Moon Knight

 In March 2022, it was revealed that Egyptian composer Hesham Nazih was composing the score for Moon Knight, his first major English language project.